-If gas and telephone utilities are deemed to be government business enterprises, then they are to be consolidated in the same manner as a municipal electric utility.
+If gas and telephone utilities or other municipal service corporations are deemed to be government business enterprises, then they are to be consolidated in the same manner as a municipal electric utility.
 They are to be consolidated using the modified equity method.
 If deemed to be a local board or a department of a municipality then they are fully consolidated.
 Please contact the FIR Co-ordinator by e-mail at Fir.mah@ontario.ca for further information.